reincas/YALIP/README.md

 ## Logging

 The YALL package uses the logger package for status messages.
-The following code example shows a basic setup to make these messages visible on the console:
+The following code example provides a basic setup to make these messages visible on the console:

 ```